Medicare: Know your coverage to keep costs down

 Knowledge is power.
 Understanding how your Medicare benefits work is essential to good health.
 Photo: Getty Images.

-“From what I’ve experienced in the primary care and hospital setting, many Medicare patients don’t know what their coverage includes to help them be healthy,” says Kartik Patel, MD, a physician at UCHealth Primary Care – Quincy.
+“From what I’ve experienced in the primary care and hospital setting, many Medicare patients don’t know what their coverage includes to help them be healthy,” said Dr. Kartik Patel, a physician at UCHealth Primary Care – Quincy.
 “Recently, a new patient told me she had no idea that most of her preventive screenings were covered by her plan.”

 The top causes of death in seniors include heart attacks, pneumonia and influenza – all diseases considered to be preventable.

-“Prevention is even better than a cure,” says Deepak Kumar Honaganahalli, MD, a physician at UCHealth Primary Care – Greenwood Village.
+“Prevention is even better than a cure,” said Dr. Deepak Kumar Honaganahalli, a physician at UCHealth Primary Care – Greenwood Village.
 “If you can avoid developing a condition, you’re going to be better off in general because you’ll stay healthier, avoid the hospital, and won’t face additional financial burdens.
-And, it helps the healthcare system bring down overall all costs.”
+And, it helps the health care system bring down overall costs.”

 A man writing a spinning bicycle

-Staying physically fit, eating health foods and keeping preventative health appointments are key to maintaining good health.
+Staying physically fit, eating healthy foods and keeping preventative health appointments are key to maintaining good health.
 Photo: Getty Images.

 Preventive health recommendations

-That’s why, at the minimum, UCHealth recommends seniors schedule and receive the following preventive health services to help you stay healthy:
+That’s why, at a minimum, UCHealth recommends seniors schedule and receive the following preventive health services to help you stay healthy:

 Annual visits